Does Timberdoodle Take Payment Plans?

 Deb: Hope, we often get questions here at Timberdoodle about “How can I afford your curriculum?”
 “Do you offer payment plans?
 “Are there any other ways to cut costs?”

 We’ve covered how to cut costs in a previous video, but why are people concerned about payment plans?
-What what is the driving issue here?
+What is the driving issue here?

 Hope: Well, if you think about it, families as a whole don’t have to afford their whole year’s worth of fuel from the get-go.
 We don’t have to afford all our taxes from the get-go.
 To have to afford your child’s whole year of school from the get-go is kind of staggering if you’ve not been planning for it since they were babies.
-If you’ve not been budgeting for it, and especially if you have multiple children, this can feel like a huge hit to your budget to all of a sudden have to afford the whole year’s worth of education for your children.
+If you’ve not been budgeting for it, and especially if you have multiple children, it can feel like a huge hit to your budget to all of a sudden have to afford the whole year’s worth of education for your children.

 Deb: Exactly.
-Because you’ve been paying the taxes on the public school and now all of a sudden you’re going to have to cough up something to teach your own children.
+Because you’ve been paying the taxes on the public school, and now, all of a sudden, you’re going to have to cough up something to teach your own children.
 This hits particularly hard if you’ve made that transition to homeschooling from the public school fairly recently.
-So if you’ve been planning for years that this is what you’re going to do you may have socked away the money.
+So, if you’ve been planning for years that this is what you’re going to do, you may have socked away the money.
 But if you’ve suddenly made that decision, it’s going to hurt!
-So what are some of the options that we have for people?
+So, what are some of the options that we have for people?

-Hope: Well, we have a couple options.
+Hope: Well, we have a couple of options.
 We have a payment plan, basically a loan program, that we work through: Klarna.
 And we also have PayPal.
 Do you want to go into the different details?

 Deb: Let’s back up a little bit.
 If you were to send your child to a private school locally, you would be out about $4,500 and that’s here in podunk Shelton.
 You know, there’s just not much here!
 You go a little bit further to Olympia and costs go up another $2,000.
 So obviously even if you choose a private school route it’s going to be expensive.